tsipkens/bidias/README.md

 ## 2. Classes

-#### 2.1 @Grid
+### 2.1 @Grid

-Grid is a class developed to discretize mass-mobility space.
+Grid is a class developed to discretize a parameter (e.g. mass-mobility) space.
 This is done using a simple rectangular grid that can have linear, logarithmic or custom spaced elements along the edges.
-Methods are designed to make it easier to deal with gridded data, allowing users to reshape vectorized data back to a 2D grid (`reshape`) or vice versa.
-Other methods allow for plotting the 2D representation of vector data (`plot2d`) or calculate the gradient of vector data (`grad`).
+Methods are designed to make it easier to deal with gridded data, allowing users to reshape vectorized data back to a 2D grid (`reshape` method) or vice versa.
+Other methods allow for plotting the 2D representation of vector data (`plot2d` method) or calculate the gradient of vector data (`grad` method).
 More information is available in the class definition.

 Both the **b** and **x** vectors are defined with respect to an instance of